m-joshi/loaded-http-client/README.md

 # loaded-http-client

+- This is an ever-evolving repository
-- Simple http server and client
+- Currently, implements a simple http server and client
+- It has circuit breaker implemented
 - Run server in one instance of terminal
 ```
 $make run_server